-Ethical CSR: Definition, Trends & Implementation
+Ethical CSR: Principles, Trends & Strategies for Responsible Business

 Ethical Corporate Social Responsibility (CSR) refers to the commitment of businesses to conduct their operations in an ethical manner, contributing positively to society while minimizing negative impacts.
 It goes beyond mere compliance with legal requirements and focuses on the moral obligation of companies towards their stakeholders, including employees, customers, suppliers and the community at large.